superdesk/superdesk/README.md

 If you're going to assign some hostname to the instance, you should also set it in the config file  [common.yml](./docker/common.yml) instead of `127.0.0.1`.

 For manual installation just follow the steps described in the [Dockerfile](./Dockerfile).

+###Contribute

+In general, contributing code to the Superdesk project – whether it is a new feature or a bug fix – is simple and follows this general path:

+1) Get a copy of the project source code
+<P>2) Work on the code changes</P>
+<P>3) Submit a Pull Request whenever you are ready</P>

+###Questions and issues

+Our [issue tracker] (https://dev.sourcefabric.org/projects/SD) is only for bug reports and feature requests.
+Anything else, such as questions or general feedback, should be posted in the [forum] (https://forum.sourcefabric.org/categories/superdesk-dev).

+###A special thanks to...

+Users, developers and development partners that have contributed to the Superdesk project.
+Also, to all the other amazing open-source projects that make Superdesk possible!

+###License

+Superdesk is available under the [AGPL version 3] (https://www.gnu.org/licenses/agpl-3.0.html) open source license.